-If you’re going to lead, you must listen.
+If you’re going to lead a team, you must listen.
 No excuses.
 No exceptions.

 Some managers naturally focus on tasks and projects.
 Yet, the best leaders focus on the needs of the people they serve.
 Always.